-The 2018 Nobel Prize in Literature postponed in light of sex-abuse scandal
+The 2018 Nobel Prize in literature postponed in light of sex-abuse scandal

 Apart from six years during the world wars, there has been only one year when the prize was not awarded.
 No worthy winner was found in 1935.

 The academy was founded in 1786 as the arbiter of Swedish language and letters, and was designated by Nobel, in his will, to award the literature prize in his name.
-It began choosing winners in 1901, and for almost as long, some of its choices have been assailed as politicized, parochial or just misguided.
+It began choosing winners in 1901, and for almost as long, some of its choices have been assailed.

 The list of winners has been heavy on authors, many of them Scandinavian, who are not well-remembered generations later, while the academy has passed over writers like Mark Twain, Leo Tolstoy, Marcel Proust and James Joyce.
 In one notorious selection, it bestowed the 1974 prize on two of the academy’s own members, Eyvind Johnson and Harry Martinson, snubbing candidates like Vladimir Nabokov, Jorge Luis Borges and Graham Greene, none of whom ever got the nod.